JoelJJoseph/CROP_PREDICTION_oneAPI/README.md

 ✅Collaboration: Building a project like this likely required collaboration with a team of experts in various fields, such as soil science, machine learning, and data analysis, and I likely learned the importance of working together to achieve common goals.

-These are just a few examples of the knowledge and skills that we likely gained while building this project.
+These are just a few examples of the knowledge and skills that i likely gained while building this project.
 Overall, building a crop recommendation application is a challenging and rewarding experience that requires a combination of technical expertise and agricultural knowledge.